 |Requirements for substances in articles (ECHA, 2017)|

-|Articles – requirements for producers, importers, and merchants (REACH-CLP Biocides Helpdesk)||Link|
+|Articles – requirements for producers, importers and distributors (REACH-CLP Biocide Helpdesk)||Link|

-|European Chemicals Agency (ECHA)||Link|
+|The European Chemicals Agency (ECHA)||Link|

-|Information from the German Federal Environment Agency||Link|
+|Information from the Federal Environment Agency||Link|

-|Regulation (EC) 1907/2006 of the European Parliament and of the Council||Link|
+|Regulation (EC) No 1907/2006 of the European Parliament and of the Council||Link|

-|Information about the planned SCIP database (English)||Link|
+|Information on the SCIP database||Link|